celery/celery/docs/userguide/tasks.rst

 A little known Python fact is that exceptions must behave a certain way to support being pickled.

-Tasks that raises exceptions that are not pickleable will not work properly when Pickle is used as the serializer.
+Tasks that raise exceptions that are not pickleable will not work properly when Pickle is used as the serializer.

 To make sure that your exceptions are pickleable the exception